Slate Mountain

 Find Nearby Peaks

 Climbing and access information for this peak is on Page 356 of the book.
-There are two important updates found below.
-Steve Mandella has provided a photo essay following a climb up the peak’s standard route.
-Livingston Douglas has provided two alternate route descriptions.
+There are three important updates found below.
+First, Ryan Byers added the newest update covering the North Ridge.
 USGS Clifton Creek.
-Updated November 2018
+Second, Steve Mandella has provided a photo essay following a climb up the peak’s standard route.
+Finally, Livingston Douglas has provided two alternate route descriptions.
+Updated December 2024

 2015 Update by Steve Mandella